 • specific urethritis caused by STIs;

-• infectious complications after operations, abortion;
+• infectious complications after operations, abortions;

 • pneumonia;